grvlle/qbot/README.md

 ## Getting Started

-Simply clone the repo, populate the fields in the [a config.yaml](example_config.yaml) file and `go run .` in the root directory.
+To deploy QBot, simply clone the repo, populate the fields in the [config.yaml](example_config.yaml) file and run `go run .` in the root directory of the repository.

 ### Pre-requisites

 A Slack bot API token needs to be created.
-This can be done over at [slacks website](https://api.slack.com/).
+This can be done over at [Slack's official website](https://api.slack.com/).

 A Database also needs to be setup.
 QBot is utilizing the [GORM library](github.com/jinzhu/gorm) for database modeling.
-Which means that it's nativeley supporting mySQL, Postgres and SQLlite3.
-For mySQL databases, populate the database fields in the [config.yaml](example_config.yaml) as following.
+Which means that it's nativeley supporting MySQL, Postgres and sqlite3.
+For MySQL databases, populate the database fields in the [config.yaml](example_config.yaml) as following.

 ```yaml
 database: